Same-sex marriage in Manitoba: Reactions and aftermath

-Archbishop James Weisgerber of the Roman Catholic Archdiocese of Winnipeg condemned the court ruling, stating that the prohibition of same-sex marriage was "a foundational principle of our society....It is difficult to understand how the unique importance of marriage to both children and society will not be gravely undermined by including in the definition of marriage unions which are not equipped for reproduction."
+The Archbishop of Winnipeg, James Weisgerber, condemned the court ruling, stating that the prohibition of same-sex marriage was "a foundational principle of our society....It is difficult to understand how the unique importance of marriage to both children and society will not be gravely undermined by including in the definition of marriage unions which are not equipped for reproduction."
 A controversy emerged shortly after the ruling, when the province's Vital Statistics Office sent letters to government marriage commissioners requesting that those unwilling to perform same-sex marriages return their certificates of registration.
 This directive excluded religious clergy who are in any case not required to perform a marriage that would violate the doctrine of their faith.
 In response, the federal Conservative justice critic Vic Toews announced he would file a complaint with the Manitoba Human Rights Commission if this policy was not rescinded.
 Kevin Kisilowsky, a marriage commissioner whose certification was cancelled in 2005 when he refused to return his certificate of registration, subsequently filed a complaint with the Human Rights Commission, arguing that performing same-sex marriages would violate his religious beliefs, but the Commission dismissed his case in 2005.
 Kisilowsky filed a legal challenge, Kisilowsky v.
 Manitoba, with the Court of Queen's Bench in September 2016, again arguing that the government's requirement was unconstitutional.
 Justice Karen Simonsen ruled for the government in November 2016, stating that Kisilowsky "can practice his faith as he chooses but is simply not permitted to use his faith as a basis to refuse to marry couples whose weddings, due to religious or moral views, offend him."
 Justice Simonsen said Kisilowsky could apply for temporary certification or register as a religious official, which would allow him to perform marriages to whomever he wishes.
 The Manitoba Court of Appeal upheld Simonsen's decision in February 2018.

 In 2015, Richard North filed a discrimination complaint with the Manitoba Human Rights Commission when the government again refused to register his 1974 marriage to Chris Vogel.
 The Commission subsequently referred the case to an adjudicator, who heard the complaint in November 2017.
 The adjudicator ruled against the couple in January 2018.
 In June 2021, Justice Gerald Chartier of the Manitoba Court of Queen's Bench agreed with the adjudicator's decision, ruling that the province had not discriminated against the couple by failing to recognize their 1974 marriage.
 The marriage certificate issued to them by the Unitarian Church in 1974 is now on display at the Canadian Museum for Human Rights.